conorotompkins/pgh-crime/Exploratory_Analysis_rmarkdown_github.md

 The Western Pennsylvania Regional Data Center (<http://www.wprdc.org/>) is a great resource for data about Pittsburgh

-They have published an archive of crime incident data from 2005-2015
+They have published an archive of police incident data from 2005-2015

 You can download the data here: <https://data.wprdc.org/dataset/uniform-crime-reporting-data>